Robustifying Model-Based Locomotion by Zero-order Stochastic Nonlinear Model Predictive Control with Guard Saltation Matrix: EFFICIENT STOCHASTIC/ROBUST MODEL PREDICTIVE CONTROL ALGORITHM

 \subsection{Zero-Order Algorithm for Covariance Propagation}

-The zero-order algorithm of stochastic/robust NMPC \cite{zanelli2021zero, messerer2021efficient,zhang2023output} simplifies the Newton-type iteration for the OCP (\ref{eq:ocp}) by disregarding the sensitivities of the covariance propagation equations (\ref{subeq:Pi}) and (\ref{subeq:Pj}) as well as the backoff terms $\beta (\cdot)$.
+The zero-order algorithm of stochastic/robust NMPC \cite{zanelli2021zero, messerer2021efficient,zhang2023output} simplifies the Newton-type iteration for the OCP (\ref{eq:ocp}) by disregarding the sensitivities of the covariance propagation equations (\ref{subeq:Pi}) and (\ref{subeq:Pj}) and the sensitivities of the backoff terms $\beta (\cdot)$.
 The computational burden per Newton-type iteration is competitive with the nominal NMPC.

 A limitation of the zero-order algorithm is that its convergence rate may slow down when the process noise covariance $W_i$ is substantial, as the backoff terms have a large effect on the convergence.
-We empirically found that for efficient optimization, $W_i$ should be set to moderate the covariance propagation rather than accurately reflecting the process noise covariance of the actual system.
+We empirically found that for efficient optimization, $W_i$ should be carefully tuned to moderate the covariance propagation rather than accurately reflecting the process noise covariance of the actual system.